walterfreeman/phy211/syllabus.md

 Since the difficult part of the course is the problem-solving aspect, it's only natural that we are going to give you lots of help in solving problems, especially at first.
 Learning physics is most similar to learning to play a sport or learning a musical instrument: it requires practice and the guidance of a coach.
 We do not expect that you can do all of the homework problems on your own; it is crucial that you ask for help in doing your homework.
 If you're stuck on a homework problem, you can:

-- Come to our office hours and ask, or make an appointment, or drop by our office (room 215)
+- Come to our office hours and ask, or make an appointment, or drop by my office (room 215)
-- Go by the Physics Clinic; you are likely to find a TA, other students, or the professors there to help you.
+- Go to the Virtual Physics Clinic; you will find a TA, other students, and/or Walter there to help you.
 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
 We *always* have time in lecture to answer questions; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)